vbaconnet-ledger/developer-portal/_docs/nano-app/introduction.md

 If you’re already signed up to the Ledger Devs Slack workspace, introduce yourself to the developer community in the **#introductions** channel and get help in the **#support** and **ledgerjs** channels.
 Otherwise, send us a request by filling [this contact form](../../../contact).

 ### Set up the BOLOS development environment
 In order to build or compile BOLOS applications for Ledger devices, the appropriate environment must be set up.
 This environment consists in an SDK and two compilers.
-[Quickstart](../quickstart) with our script and/or go into [more details](../deepdive) about the script.
+The environment is [all set in a Docker image](../build).

 ### Code